CyclotronResearchCentre/spm_auto_reorient/README.md

 The code was originally written by Carlton Chu (FIL, UCL, London, UK) then modified and extended by Christophe Phillips (Cyclotron Research Centre, University of Liege, Belgium).

-For questions or suggestions, contact Christophe Phillips (c.phillips_at_ulg.ac.be).
+For questions or suggestions, contact Christophe Phillips (c.phillips_at_uliege.be).

 [![DOI](https://zenodo.org/badge/46079046.svg)](https://zenodo.org/badge/latestdoi/46079046)